-MSW management costs), were considered.
+Applying the model in Equation (1) and shown in Table 2, the determinants of the variations in MSW management costs with respect to organisational size were examined.
+Other conditions, such as the specific demographic and morphological characteristics of the territory (which, together with the industrial structure of the waste treatment phase, influence MSW management costs), were considered.
 Furthermore, whether the average cost of MSW management tends to decrease as the population increases was checked.
-In Equation (1), the dependent variable is the average cost of management (Eurocents per kg), while the independent variables are the population, size of the area in which the service is provided, percentage of separated collection, population density and altitude, as well as being a coastal municipality or otherwise.
+In Equation 1, the dependent variable is the average cost of management (Eurocents per kg), while the independent variables are the population, size of the area in which the service is provided, percentage of separated collection, population density, and altitude, as well as being a coastal municipality or otherwise.

-Equation (1): Econometric analysis
+Equation 1: Econometric analysis

-$$\log(cost) = \alpha + \beta_1 \log (msw) + \beta_2 \log (area) + \beta_3 \log (sor) + \beta_4 \log (dens) + \beta_5 \log (alt)$$
+$$\begin{split} \log(cost) &= \alpha + \beta_1 \log(msw) + \beta_2 \log(area) + \beta_3 \log(sor) + \beta_4 \log(dens) + \beta_5 \log(alt) \\ &+ \beta_6 cost + \varepsilon \end{split}$$

-$$+\beta_6 cost + \varepsilon$$

-The equation is reiterated in three variants, as shown in Table 2, which contains three columns corresponding to the three models, specifically.
+The equation is reiterated in three variants, as shown in Table II, which contains three columns corresponding to the three models, specifically:

-- (1) Model 1 refers to the total cost of the MSW management service; - (2) Model 2 refers to the management costs of sorted waste; - (3) Model 3 refers to the management costs of residual waste.
+- Model 1 refers to the total cost of the MSW management service; - Model 2 refers to the management costs of sorted waste; - Model 3 refers to the management costs of residual waste.